vanle2000/Data-Science-Salary-prediction/README.md

 ## Usage
-1. Ensure you have the dataset (data.csv) in the project directory.
+1. Ensure you have the dataset (ds_salaries.csv) in the project directory.

 2. Run the main prediction script.